Biography

 - Claire’s Stores, Inc., one of the nation’s largest retailers with more than 4,000 owned and franchised locations globally, in its prearranged chapter 11 cases restructuring more than $2 billion in funded debt.

-- Basic Energy Services, Inc., one of the nation’s largest oilfield services companies, in their prepackaged chapter 11 cases to restructure $1.1 billion in funded debt obligations.
+- Basic Energy Services, Inc., one of the nation’s largest oilfield services companies, in their prepackaged restructuring cases involving more than $1.1 billion in funded debt obligations.

-- Paragon Offshore plc, an offshore drilling services company, in its chapter 11 cases with liabilities in excess of $2.5 billion.
+- Paragon Offshore plc, an offshore drilling company, in its chapter 11 cases.

-- Essar Steel Algoma Inc., one of the largest integrated steel manufacturers in North America and is a portfolio company of the multi-billion dollar Essar Group Fund Limited, in the restructuring and refinancing of its $1.2 billion capital structure.
+- Essar Steel Algoma Inc. and certain of its affiliates, in connection with the restructuring and refinancing of their $1.2 billion capital structure.
+Essar Steel Algoma is one of the largest integrated steel manufacturers in North America and is a portfolio company of the multi-billion dollar Essar Group Fund Limited.

 - Extended Stay Inc., the largest owner of mid-priced extended stay hotels, and its debtor affiliates in one of the largest chapter 11 cases in the commercial mortgage-backed securities (“CMBS”) market.